pybliometrics-dev/pybliometrics/docs/configuration.rst

     >>> pybliometrics.scopus.utils.create_config()

-`pybliometrics` then prompts you for your credentials.
-There are two prompts: For your API Key and your InstToken.
-Most users only need to provide the API Key and hit enter on the second prompt.
+There are two prompts: For your API Key(s) and your InstToken.
+Most users only need to provide the API Key(s) and hit enter on the second prompt.
 The corresponding part of the configuration file looks like this:

 .. code-block:: none

     [Authentication]
-    APIKey = XXX
+    APIKey = XXX, YYY, ZZZ

 If you have to use InstToken authentication, enter it in the second prompt.
 The corresponding part in the configuration file will look like this: